Of Minor Importance

 W1T 5NB LONDON

-We are pleased to present Of Minor Importance – a group exhibition bringing together nine international contemporary artists and the works of modern masters Fernando Botero, Georges Braque, Giorgio De Chirico and Giorgio Morandi.
-The two-part exhibition unfolds across the gallery premises in London and the project space Domus Nostra in Rome, creating a moment for a unique intergenerational and transnational conversation.
+We are pleased to present Of Minor Importance – a group exhibition bringing together nine international contemporary artists and the works of modern masters Fernando Botero, Georges Braques, Giorgio De Chirico and Giorgio Morandi.
+The exhibition unfolds across the gallery premises in London and the project space Domus Nostra in Rome, creating a moment for a unique intergenerational and transnational conversation.